Popstar: Never Stop Never Stopping: Plot

 Conner begins his tour, but the shows do not sell as well as he had hoped.
-Harry suggests they hire up and coming rapper Hunter the Hungry as an opening act, and the ticket sales begin to rise.
+Harry suggests they hire up-and-coming rapper Hunter the Hungry as an opening act, and the ticket sales begin to rise.
 Conner adds new gimmicks to his act, including a robotic mask for Owen, who feels increasingly ostracized, and publicizes his relationship with actress Ashley Wednesday.
 However, when a trick is botched in Nashville, Conner is exposed naked (without his penis visible) mid-concert and becomes the subject of mockery.
 Conner's publicist Paula Klein suggests he pull another publicity stunt to deflect attention from his humiliation.

-Conner decides to propose to his girlfriend Ashley on E! with a display including several trained Party Wolves (since a psychic mentioned that Ashley was a wolf in a past life) and a performance by Seal.
-Seal's vocals agitate the wolves and after Harry tells a Party Wolves handler that he cannot stop the performance, they break loose, mauling the press, the orchestra, and their handlers.
-Seal fights one of them, claiming his scars are the result of a former wolf attack.
-Before he can enter the limousine, he gets mauled by an unseen wolf as Conner, Ashley, and Harry flee.
-A news report states that Seal sued Conner over his latest wolf injuries as Seal's fans and the public castigate Conner.
-After the incident, Conner and Owen appear as guests on The Tonight Show Starring Jimmy Fallon.
-The two perform the "Donkey Roll", the Style Boyz's biggest hit, onstage with Fallon filling in for Lawrence, which is humiliating for Conner and gratifying for Owen.
-Later, a news report states that Ashley has broken up with Conner.
+Conner decides to propose to his girlfriend Ashley on E! with a display including several trained Party Wolves and a performance by Seal.
+However, Seal's vocals agitate the wolves, causing them to break loose, mauling everyone, including Seal.
+As a result of the incident, Conner is sued by Seal and Ashley breaks up with him, later marrying Seal.
+Conner and Owen appear as guests on The Tonight Show Starring Jimmy Fallon, and the two perform the "Donkey Roll", the Style Boyz's biggest hit, onstage, which is humiliating for Conner but gratifying for Owen.

-Worried about the declining quality of his friend's music in light of low sales and after watching The Parent Trap, Owen sets up a meeting between himself, Conner, and Lawrence in a limousine in the hopes of bringing them back together.
-The limousine gets mobbed by fans, and the reunion ends poorly when Conner refuses to acknowledge that Lawrence wrote the track that launched his career.
+Worried about the declining quality of his friend's music, Owen attempts to set up a Parent Trap-meeting between himself, Conner, and Lawrence in the hopes of bringing them back together; the reunion ends poorly when Conner continues to refuse to acknowledge that Lawrence wrote the Catchphrase Verse.

 As the solo tour progresses, Hunter's career takes off, selling more records than Conner and extending the length of his opening performances.

-At one of the concerts, Hunter announces that he will not leave the stage, angering Conner.
-Conner rushes the stage, but a brawl ensues when Hunter admits that he orchestrated Conner's wardrobe malfunction.
+At one of the concerts, Hunter announces that he will not leave the stage, angering Conner; a brawl ensues when Hunter admits that he orchestrated Conner's wardrobe malfunction.
 Conner demands that Harry fire Hunter as the opener, but when Harry refuses, he discovers that Harry has signed Hunter.
 Feeling betrayed and frustrated with his declining popularity, Conner fires Harry.
 Connquest is later knocked off the charts and Aquaspin decides to pull their sponsorship.
 The remainder of the Connquest tour is cancelled.